Canada, Mexico win auto rules trade dispute with U.S.

 Canada "is glad to see that the dispute settlement mechanisms in place are supporting our rights and obligations negotiated in USMCA," Canadian Trade Minister Mary Ng said in a statement.

+"We are reviewing the report and considering next steps," Hodge said.
+The USTR will now "engage Mexico and Canada on a possible resolution to the dispute," Hodge said.

+"In the coming days, Mexico will begin a process of dialogue and cooperation with its trading partners," Mexico's economy ministry said in a statement after the ruling.

 The decision was announced amid a separate USMCA dispute centered on energy that has pitted the United States and Canada against Mexico.
-Ottawa and Washington say Mexico's nationalist energy policies are putting U.S. and Canadian firms at a disadvantage.
+Ottawa and Washington argue Mexico's energy policies are putting U.S. and Canadian firms at a disadvantage, while Mexico has defended its policies and said it has broken no laws.

 Under USMCA, 75% of a vehicle's components must originate in North America to qualify for tax-free status, but the United States disagreed with how to calculate that number.